 It’s best to allow an Expert like one from Strogen's Service Experts in Rochester work on repairing or replacing this part.
-Our technicians are NATE certified, which means they’re well-equipped to fix a furnace error like the one you’re experiencing.
+Our technicians are NATE certified, which means they’re well-equipped to fix a furnace error like this one.

 We want you to be absolutely happy with our furnace repair in Rochester.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*

 How a Low-Fire Pressure Switch Works